nystudio107/generator-craftinstall/README.md

 * `message:` the human-readable message asked during prompting
 * `default:` the default answer

-By default, generator-nystudio107 just asks for the `appName` but you can add whatever additional template variables you find useful.
+By default, generator-craftinstall just asks for the `appName` but you can add whatever additional template variables you find useful.

 ### DOWNLOAD_FILES